 im sure your camera would do.
-I always hear people say that for good photography you need good lighting.posted over 1 year ago
+I always hear people say that for good photography you need good lighting.posted about 4 years ago

 I agree!
 Good lighting is key.
-If your camera isn’t the best quality then you should do them outside and avoid taking them insideposted over 1 year ago
+If your camera isn’t the best quality then you should do them outside and avoid taking them insideposted about 4 years ago

 If you have to take pictures in low light, then be sure to use a tripod.
 You don’t need a big one just get a cheap mini one like this kodak tripod you can set on an elevated surface and use your auto-timer feature.
-If you’re wearing a colorful outfit, try taking your picture against a neutral background.posted over 1 year ago
+If you’re wearing a colorful outfit, try taking your picture against a neutral background.posted about 4 years ago